-One of my favorite verses indicates we receive consciousness of higher power through observing nature.
-God created our world and he inhabits it.
+One of my favorite verses indicates we receive the consciousness of higher power through observing nature.
+God created our world and inhabits it.
 He desires to commune with us and does not leave it to chance!

 For His invisible attributes, that is, His eternal power and divine nature, have been clearly seen since the creation of the world, being understood through what He has made.
 As a result, people are without excuse. ~Romans 1:20 HCSB

 I believe seeing God’s heart in creation is the very start of a holistic faith lifestyle.

 What Does Eternity in Our Hearts Mean for Humanity?

 This invite is imprinted on every human heart, which:

 - Reveals God is set on reconciling us to him.

 - Brings awareness that there is more than what is seen, felt and understood.